Refund Policy for 2023 – 2024 Academic Year

 If a student withdraws or takes a leave after the 60% point in the semester, there will be no refund of tuition and fees.
-Room and board will be refunded after the 60% point only if withdrawal or the leave of absence occurs due to medical hardship or closure of all College residential housing.
+Room and board will be refunded after the 60% point only if withdrawal or the leave of absence occurs due to disciplinary action, medical hardship, or closure of all College residential housing.
 Under these circumstances, refunds of room and board will be calculated on a daily basis based upon the number of days that room and board are offered for the semester.
-A student who is required to withdraw for disciplinary reasons or whose residential housing is limited, suspended or terminated due to disciplinary reasons is not entitled to a refund of tuition, room, or fees.

 There will be no refund of tuition or fees in the event that the College determines that all courses must move to a virtual format, all residential housing must close, or as a result of any other changes to programs or activities.